 When I compare Draftstars from 2016 and the one we have today, it seems like we’re talking about two different companies.
 They have improved so much in that time.
 Now you’ll find several great league types, which guarantees an almost endless amount of entertainment.
 My personal favourites are Rapidfire and Multi Entry games.
 Take a closer look at the descriptions below and see which one seems to be the best fit for you.

 These are game types on offer.
 Click on the link and jump straight to the detailed description.

-Draftstars guarantees prize pool for these games, as long as there is a minimum number of contenders.
-For example, if there is a league with a maximum of 1000 available spots and Draftstars pay winnings to top 100 contenders, the prize pool will stay the same even if there are only 300 spots filled.
+Draftstars guarantees a prize pool for these games, as long as there is a minimum number of contenders.
+For example, if there is a league with a maximum of 1000 available spots and Draftstars pay winnings to the top 100 contenders, the prize pool will stay the same even if there are only 300 spots filled.
 This is one of the most straightforward ways to get involved with fantasy sports betting, so I highly recommend it to beginners.

 Multi Entry Game

 In these leagues, you can enter the contest more than once by drafting multiple teams.
 Of course, for each new team, you’ll have to pay an additional entry fee.
 I love the Multi Entry leagues because they let me cross-compare and experiment with different lineups.

 Multipliers come in two variants – double up and triple up.
 With the double up leagues, the top 45% of contenders will get their stakes doubled.
 In triple up, only the top 30% of players get rewarded, but they win triple the entry fee.